istio/istio.io/content/docs/tasks/traffic-management/egress/index.md

     $ kubectl delete -f @samples/sleep/sleep.yaml@
     {{< /text >}}

-1. Update the `ConfigMap` _istio-sidecar-injector_ to redirect all outbound traffic to the sidecar proxies:
+1. Update the `istio-sidecar-injector` configmap to redirect all outbound traffic to the sidecar proxies:

     {{< text bash >}}
     $ helm template install/kubernetes/helm/istio <the flags you used to install Istio> -x templates/sidecar-injector-configmap.yaml | kubectl apply -f -